-- Preceded by an appropriate heading consisting of the words "ingredients," "composition", "contents" or words of similar meaning, the ingredients should be listed in descending order of weight or volume determined at the time of their use when the food was packaged. - If a food consists of or contains any of the following substances, the name of the substance shall be specified in the list of ingredients. - o cereals containing gluten, (namely wheat, rye, barley, oats, spelt or their hybridized strains and their products); - o crustacean and crustacean products; - o eggs and egg products; - fish and fish products; - o peanuts, soybeans, and their products; - o milk and milk products (including lactose); - o tree nuts and nut products; - An additive constituting one of the ingredients of a prepackaged food shall be listed by both its functional class and its specific name or its identification number under the International Numbering System (INS) for Food Additives.
-The trade is also at liberty to use the prefix "E" or "e" with the INS number as adopted by the European Union under the E-numbering system. - If a food consists of or contains sulphite in a concentration of 10 parts per million or more, the functional class of the sulphite and its name shall be specified in the list of ingredients.
+- Preceded by an appropriate heading consisting of the words "ingredients," "composition", "contents" or words of similar meaning, the ingredients should be listed in descending order of weight or volume determined at the time of their use when the food was packaged. - If a food consists of or contains any of the following substances, the name of the substance shall be specified in the list of ingredients. - o cereals containing gluten, (namely wheat, rye, barley, oats, spelt or their hybridized strains and their products); - o crustacean and crustacean products; - o eggs and egg products; - o fish and fish products; - o peanuts, soybeans, and their products; - o milk and milk products (including lactose); - o tree nuts and nut products; - An additive constituting one of the ingredients of a prepackaged food shall be listed by both its functional class and its specific name or its identification number under the International Numbering System (INS) for Food Additives.
+The trade is also at liberty to use the prefix "E" or "e" with the INS number as adopted by the European Union under the E-numbering system. - If a food consists of or contains sulphite in a concentration of 10 parts per million or more, the functional class of the sulphite and its name shall be specified in the list of ingredients. - If hydrogenated oils are contained in prepackaged foods, the list of ingredients must contain reference to "hydrogenated oil;" or the name of the oil must be identified as "hydrogenated" on the ingredient list.
+This requirement will take effect on December 1, 2023.
+More details of the amendment can be found on CFS website.